ayufan/pve-backup-server-dockerfiles/README.md

 ## Features

-There are some features missing, ex.:
+The core features should work, but there are ones do not work due to container architecture:

 - ZFS: it is not installed in a container
-- Shell: since the PVE (not PAM) authentication is being used, but shell access does not make sense in container environment
+- Shell: since the PVE (not PAM) authentication is being used, and since the shell access does not make sense in an ephemeral container environment
+- PAM authentication: since containers are by definition ephemeral and no `/etc/` configs are being persisted

 ## Changelog